goFrendiAsgard/GoIgniter/README.md

 * `$config['db.default.database'] = 'tests';` As, you've notice, `default` is database active group.

 Not only database, you can also overwrite all codeigniter's library's configuration here.
 For example you want to change `migration_table` into `'cms_migration'`.
 Here is how you do that: `$config['migration.migration_table'] = 'cms_migration';`

+# Extended Route

+In GoIgniter, you can also extend CodeIgniter's routing by creating `application/core/config/routes.php`.
+This will override any route configuration defined in `application/config/routes.php`.

 # Constants